By Joe Dizney

 For the soft-cooked egg: Bring a pan of water (enough to generously cover the eggs) to boil.
 Adjust heat so the water is steadily but not wildly boiling and gently lower eggs into pan.
 (Use room-temperature eggs — no cheating!)
 Boil for exactly six minutes.
 Prepare an ice water bath to cover eggs and when they are done immerse them immediately into the bath and cool.
 Peel and set aside.

 To serve, toss the vegetables to redistribute the dressing and tear or crumble the soft cooked eggs over all.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.